pyquil.simulation package

 measured bit

-do_post_gate_noise(noise_type: str, noise_prob: float, qubits: List[int]) AbstractQuantumSimulator[source]
+do_post_gate_noise(noise_type: str, noise_prob: float, qubits: list[int]) AbstractQuantumSimulator[source]

 Apply noise that happens after each gate application.